CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/COI/Form/Doc_v01.md

 0.=[Z/ol/s2]

-1.sec=That the name of this corporation is {Corp.Name.Full}, and that this corporation was originally incorporated pursuant to the General Corporation Law on {OriginallyIncorporated.YMD} under the name {OriginalIncorporationName.Full}.
+1.sec=That the name of this corporation is {Company.Name.Full}, and that this corporation was originally incorporated pursuant to the General Corporation Law on {Company.OriginallyIncorporated.YMD} under the name {Company.OriginalIncorporationName.Full}.

 2.0.sec=That the Board of Directors duly adopted resolutions proposing to amend and restate the Certificate of Incorporation of this corporation, declaring said amendment and restatement to be advisable and in the best interests of this corporation and its stockholders, and authorizing the appropriate officers of this corporation to solicit the consent of the stockholders therefor, which resolution setting forth the proposed amendment and restatement is as follows: